Quantum gravity booksreviewed by T. Nelson

 The authors' goal was to provide students and non-professional physicists with enough information to grasp the basic concepts before deciding whether to pursue the topic in depth.
 So the formulas are given instead of derived, and complicated details are omitted to keep the book as concise as possible.

 Concise does not necessarily mean easy, of course, and I'd be lying if I said I understood everything in this book.
-But confusion is the beginning of understanding.
+But, as Edmund Teller wrote, confusion is the beginning of understanding.
 This book provides both confusion and understanding in abundance, and that may be just what we need to get us excited about quantum gravity.

 The authors recommend Thiemann's more advanced book titled Modern Canonical Quantum General Relativity.
 Thiemann recommends Rovelli and Vidotto's book Covariant Loop Quantum Gravity: An Elementary Introduction to Quantum Gravity and Spinfoam Theory (reviewed at right).
 Rovelli and Vidotto recommend this book.
 These physicists just can't stop themselves from creating loops.

 It seems to be a rule: the more difficult a book, the more likely it is to have the word ‘elementary’ in its title.
 This book continues in that grand tradition.
 In places it's very clear, and in others it's quite opaque.

 My only consolation is that the more confused you are, the more you're learning.
 Confusion is just your brain trying to realign itself to a new worldview.
 The more confusion you can tolerate, the better your ability to learn.
 As a wise man once said, confusion is the beginning of understanding.